 contact us to enquire about multiple treatment package options

-Dry needling is a Western modality commonly utilised by bodyworkers such as physiotherapists, chiropractors, osteopaths and remedial massage therapists worldwide.
-It is minimally invasive and uses Chinese Acupuncture needles to treat muscular-skeletal pain, and can easily be incorporated into your usual treatment if desired.
-It is very effective for releasing those nasty painful trigger points, as the needle can penetrate deeper into the muscle than at therapist's thumbs or elbow.
+Dry needling is minimally invasive and uses Chinese Acupuncture needles to treat muscular-skeletal pain, and can easily be incorporated into your massage treatment if desired.
+It is very effective for releasing those nasty painful trigger points, as the needle can penetrate deeper into the muscle than the therapist's thumb or elbow.
 Needles may also be placed in other areas and/or corresponding muscles to increase healing.
-Needling may elicit a local “twitch response” which indicates the needle is in the right spot.
-This usually decreases while the needle is in place – much the same as a neuro-muscular trigger point when static pressure is applied.
+Needling may elicit a localised “twitch response” which indicates the needle is in the right spot.
+Any discomfort usually decreases while the needle is in place – much the same as a neuro-muscular trigger point when static pressure is applied.

 Do you remember seeing Olympic Swimmer Michael Phelps with large red-purple spots on his shoulders and back?
 That's cupping!
-Cupping, like massage, is an ancient form of therapy where different types of cups are applied to the body creating suction which move stagnate blood.
-The negative pressure creates a lift and separation in the tissue that complements the compression of most manual therapies.
-Cupping can have a positive affect on circulation, fascia, joints, lymph, skin and muscle tissue, and can easily be incorporated into your regular massage or as a stand-alone treatment.
+Cupping, like massage, is an ancient form of therapy where different types of cups are applied to the body creating suction which draws up stagnant blood.
+This creates a lift and separation in the tissue that compliments the compression of most manual therapies.
+Cupping can have a positive effect on circulation, fascia, joints, lymph, skin and muscle tissue, and can be incorporated into your regular massage or as a stand-alone treatment.
 The marks left on the body after cupping are not bruises (which would be caused by impact or pressure) but where the blood has been drawn up through the tissue to the surface.
 These marks will usually fade within 7 days.

 A stand alone and sublimely relaxing treatment for the muscular-skeletal and central nervous systems.